 In this paper, we propose a new version of equalization loss, called equalization loss v2 (EQL v2) which improves the long-tailed object detection by balancing the positive to negative gradient ratio.
 In EQL v2, we first model the detection problem as a set of independent sub-tasks, each task for one category.
 Next, we propose a gradient guided re-weighing mechanism to balance the training process of each task independently and equally.
 Specifically, the accumulated gradient ratio is used as an indicator to up-weight the positive gradients and down-weight the negative gradients.
 It dynamically controls the training of all sub-tasks and each sub-task is treated equally with the same simple re-weighing rule.
 The positive to negative gradient ratio of EQL v2 are shown in Figure~\ref{fig:comparison_eql} (green line).
 Compared to the baseline and EQL, EQL v2 achieves a more balanced training for most categories.

 We conduct experiments on two long-tailed object detection dataset, LVIS~\cite{gupta2019lvis} and OpenImages~\cite{kuznetsova2018open}.
-On LVIS, compared to the baseline models, including Mask R-CNN~\cite{he2017mask} and Cascade Mask R-CNN~\cite{cai2018cascade}, it increases overall AP by about 6\% and gains 17\% $\sim$ 20\% AP for tail categories.
-It surpasses EQL, the winning method of LVIS challenge 2019 by about 4\% AP.
+On LVIS, compared to the baseline models, including Mask R-CNN~\cite{he2017mask} and Cascade Mask R-CNN~\cite{cai2018cascade}, it increases overall AP by about 6 points and gains 17 $\sim$ 20 points AP for tail categories.
+It outperforms EQL by about 4 points AP.
 In addition, EQL v2 surpasses all of the existing long-tailed object detection methods, including end-to-end training and decoupled training methods.
-On OpenImages, EQL v2 achieves a 9\% AP gain over the baseline model with the same hyper-parameters as on LVIS, which shows the good generalization ability.
+On OpenImages, EQL v2 achieves a 9 points AP gain over the baseline model with the same hyper-parameters as on LVIS, which shows the good generalization ability.